If you were sexually assaulted, it was NOT your fault. Help is available.

 If you are experiencing any of these reactions, you are not alone.
 Advocates at your local Rape Crisis and Recovery Centers are available 24 hours a day to provide support.
 Click here to find your local center.

-If you or someone you know is having suicidal thoughts please contact the Suicide and Crisis Lifeline at 988.
+If you or someone you know is having suicidal thoughts, please contact the Suicide and Crisis Lifeline at 988.
 If you or someone you know is thinking of hurting themselves, others, or attempting suicide, call 911 or your local emergency number.